benvaljean/benvaljean.github.io/_posts/2009-06-22-Apache_Rewrite.markdown

 ### Force the use of the primary hostname

-Having multiple ServerName and/or ServerAlias configs will in normal cases create duplicate sites to serch engines as Apache will serve pages containing the domain used by the client.
+Having multiple ServerName and/or ServerAlias configs will in normal cases create duplicate sites to search engines as Apache will serve pages containing the domain used by the client.
 It can therefore be preferable to divert users to a the primary domain of your site, by replacing the domain of the URL.
 The below Rewrite rule will replace www.anydomain.com/anything if the domain is not www.primarydomain.com .

     RewriteCond %{HTTP_HOST} !^www\\.primarydomain\\.com$ [NC]